 Allow us to assist you with meeting your CEU requirements as a dental or nursing professional.
 The college offers both face-to-face and online classes to satisfy your state licensure requirement.
 Learn more here.

 Prepare to be an Emergency Medical Technician!
 The curriculum follows the National EMS Education Standards.
 Upon successful completion of the course, students are eligible to take the national registry exam.
-Learn more here.
+Learn more about the EMT program

 Nurse Aide Program

 Nurse aides are in great demand in the healthcare industry.
 In fact, nurse aide job growth is projected to increase 11% from 2016 to 2026.
 The program is offered each semester and can be completed in 8-9 weeks.
-Learn more about the program and the application process here.
+Learn more about the Nurse Aide program and the application process